-Samsung ATIV Odyssey available today from U.S. Cellular's website, hitting stores on July 11Alex Wagner - Deputy Managing Editor, News Desk
+Samsung ATIV Odyssey available today from U.S. Cellular's website, hitting stores on July 11Alex Wagner - Editorial Director of News and Content

 U.S. Cellular's support team has been busy dropping tidbits of info on the carrier's Windows Phone 8 plans over the past week or so, revealing that USCC would be releasing the Samsung ATIV Odyssey sometime in July.
 Today the carrier itself came forward to give us the official rundown, announcing that the ATIV Odyssey will be available online starting today and in stores on July 11.
 Pricing for U.S. Cellular's first Windows Phone 8 device is set at $49.99 with a two-year contract and $50 mail-in rebate.